Since 1998, Next Realty has made over 70 investments on behalf of its affiliates and sponsored funds.

 The original business plan involved converting the former restaurant into a multi-tenant retail building.
 Ultimately, Next Development® was successful at identifying a higher and better use for the property and entered into a long-term lease with Northwestern Memorial Hospital (“NWMH”).
 During the following 12 months, Next Development® obtained the necessary municipal approvals and redeveloped the property into a two-story medical office building.
 NWMH opened for business in April 2013.

 Upon completion, the property was listed for sale at what was believed to be an aggressive asking price, and received numerous offers.
 The property was sold in July 2013, within 2% of the asking price.
 The sale resulted in a Net Internal Rate of Return of approximately 57% and a Net Return Multiple of approximately 2.2x to the investors during the 22 month hold period.

 Oak Lawn Promenade

 Oak Lawn, Illinois

-Oak Lawn Promenade is a 32,000 square foot neighborhood shopping center located in a busy intersection across from the Chicago Ridge Mall.
+Oak Lawn Promenade is a 32,000 SF neighborhood shopping center located in a busy intersection across from the Chicago Ridge Mall.